maryellahamm/ict302temp/content/posts/HammsPost7.md

 ---
-title: "Module 6 Learning Report"
+title: "Module 7 Learning Report"
-date: 2020-09-27T00:00:00-04:00
+date: 2020-10-4T00:00:00-04:00
 draft: false
 ---

 #### I can identify and define key concepts in (web) content management.
 - I feel confident in my ability to establish and define web content management.
-This week, my team's blog went live on WordPress.
-The steps we followed to create this content were by assigning roles, setting goal dates, allowing appropriate communcation and offering feedback.
+This is the second week my team and I have published a blog post onto WordPress.
+The steps we followed to create this content were by assigning roles during our team call, setting goal dates, allowing appropriate communcation and offering feedback.
 Our WordPress post is a perfect example of expressing my knowledge of web content management because we practiced the roles of a writer, editor, administrator and developer.
 Each role was assigned to a team member so that we can become familiar with the tasks involved.
 We plan to switch roles each week so that everyone feels distinguished in managing web content.